-Amazon’s Black Friday sale is the biggest – here’s how to get the best deals
+Amazon’s early Black Friday sale starts today – here are the best deals

 What is Black Friday?

-Refering to a weekend-long shopping event – the Black Friday event traditionally begins the day after American Thanksgiving and runs through to the following Monday, also known as Cyber Monday – marking the beginning of the Christmas shopping season.
+Referring to a weekend-long shopping event – Black Friday traditionally begins the day after American Thanksgiving and runs through to the following Monday, also known as Cyber Monday – marking the beginning of the Christmas shopping season.

 This year, Black Friday falls on 26 November, and there will be hundreds of retailers discounting big-ticket items online and in-store.